omprakashpaudel125/To-Do-Extension-Main/README.md

 How to use this extension?

-1. Downloads the files in the repository.
+1. Download the files in this repository.
 2. Copy/Move them to any local folder.
 3. Go to Chrome extension page ( chrome://extensions/ ).
 4. Turn-on Developer mode.